AUAB Airmen develop multi-role skills

-U.S Air Force airmen from the 379th Air Expeditionary Wing practice tactical maneuvering techniques during a training exercise on Al Udeid Air Base, Qatar, April 20, 2022.
-Airmen from fueling, medical, and supply squadrons took part in the exercise, which improved and demonstrated the wide skill set of airmen in the wing.
-(U.S. Air National Guard photo by Airman 1st Class Constantine Bambakidis)
+U.S Air Force airmen from the 379th Air Expeditionary Wing complete a training exercise on Al Udeid Air Base, Qatar, April 20, 2022.
+Security forces trained airmen from different squadrons of the base (U.S. Air National Guard video by Airman 1st Class Constantine Bambakidis)

 |Date Taken: